-The solos must be presented as an uninterrupted performance.
+The dance solos must be presented as an uninterrupted performance.
 Students should be sufficiently familiar with their solos to ensure that they can complete them without any memory lapses.
-Teachers can assist in this matter by ensuring the timelines for learning and rehearsing the solos are sufficient.
-If the performance is interrupted for any reason, the student should continue performing as soon as possible and teachers should reinforce this during the rehearsal of the solos.
+Teachers can assist in this matter by ensuring that students' planning allows sufficient time for both learning and rehearsing the solos so that technical proficiency is addressed.
+If the performance is interrupted for any reason, the student should continue performing as soon as possible.
 The music should not be turned off unless the student clearly indicates to the assessors that he/she does not wish to continue with his/her performance.
+Students playing the music must not interfere or interact in any way with the student being assessed.